 The Parking Management Plan promotes the use of the public transport by including public transport options and advertising end of trip facilities in the confirmation letters and on their website.
-The proposed use is reliant on public transport, private vehicle use and car-pooling.
 The transport options and Parking Management Plan are considered appropriate for the use on the subject site, given:

-- Educational Establishment use is considered small in scale, with a maximum of 12 students and facilitators on-site at any one time; - The operating hours are not any more intense than the existing Showroom/Warehouse; - There are four of high frequency bus routes, and the subject site is located close to Mount Lawley and East Perth Train Station; - There are a large number of visitor car parking bays on-site, which currently have a low occupancy rate; and - The organisation promotes alternative modes of transport, including public and active transport modes, and has end of trip facilities available on-site.
+- Educational Establishment use is considered small in scale, with a maximum of 12 students and facilitators on-site at any one time; - The operating hours are not any more intense than the existing Showroom/Warehouse; - There are four of high frequency bus routes, and the subject site is located close to Mount Lawley and East Perth Train Station: - There are a large number of visitor car parking bays on-site, which currently have a low occupancy rate; and - The organisation promotes alternative modes of transport, including public and active transport modes, and has end of trip facilities available on-site.